sandstorm-io/sandstorm/docs/developing/auth.md

   that use handles must decide for themselves whether they need unique handles and, if so, implement some mechanism to deal with duplicates (such as prompting the user to choose a different one, or just appending some digits).
-Apps should storngly consider using display names (`X-Sandstorm-Username`) instead of handles.
+Apps should strongly consider using display names (`X-Sandstorm-Username`) instead of handles.
   **WARNING: A user can change their preferred handle at any time.
   Two users can have the same preferred handle.
 The preferred handle